 In today’s digital world of work, we are constantly confronted with new challenges and changes: Everything seems to be faster and more dynamic.
 Working online and dealing with digital work stresses our brains in a new way.
 In addition, we feel a high strain from multitasking and using several digital tools and applications simultaneously.

 Digitalisation has blurred the line between work and private life, as it is now possible to work from anywhere and at any time.
 We often experience constant availability, more pressure, and the phenomenon of FOMO – fear of missing out.

-People hope that tomorrow will be similar to today, the future like the present.
+People hope that tomorrow will be similar to today’s present.
 The constant changes are perceived as uncomfortable and threatening.
 Or they are understood as mistakes that need to be quickly eradicated.
 Many people feel they are losing control or that things can no longer be planned.
 The issue of stress and mental health are among the most critical challenges facing companies today and in the future.

 Tensions and contradictions characterise the digital world of work.
 There is a conflict between

 All these events can lead to stress, overload, and burnout.
 Our mental health and productivity are under attack.

 „Resilience“ is far more a new hype or trendy term, and companies must devote more and more attention to resilience in today’s working world because the risk of burnout or mental stress is increasing.
 This is shown by current studies such as the BGM study „#Whatsnext – Healthy working in the hybrid working world“ from March 2023:

 Although many companies have committed themselves to the topic, burnout rates continue to rise.
 If you look closely at the companies‘ agendas, you quickly realise these are purely well-being offerings.
 Yoga and mindfulness only help in the short term and are not sufficient in the long term.
 Both organizational and personal level, is necessary to prevent burnout in the long time.